Alternative names for acromegaly

 Is acromegaly inherited?

-Recent research has shown a small number of families in which acromegaly has been inherited.
-This inherited form of acromegaly has been given the name familial isolated pituitary adenoma.
-If someone has the gene for this condition, they are more likely to develop the pituitary tumour and release excess growth hormone when they are teenagers, rather than when they are older.
-As a teenager, the extra growth hormone makes patients very tall because it occurs when the bones are still able to grow.
+Recent research has identified a small number of families in whom acromegaly has been inherited.
+This inherited form of acromegaly has been given the name ‘familial isolated pituitary adenoma’.
+If someone has the gene for this condition, they are more likely to develop pituitary adenoma(s) and release excess growth hormone when they are teenagers, rather than when they are older.
+As a teenager, the extra growth hormone makes patients very tall because it occurs when the bones are still able to grow (gigantism).

 How is acromegaly diagnosed?